Vacation Rental Liability: What Every Owner Needs To Know

 A good place to start is with your current insurance agent.
 Send them the listed scenarios above and see what they have to say.
 If they say you would be covered make sure they’re getting the answer in writing from the underwriter of your policy so you have it in your back pocket if a future claim arises.

-If you still have questions or would like to compare your current policy to the custom short-term rental policy offered by Proper Insurance, give us a call at 888-631-6680 to receive a comprehensive coverage comparison or submit your information to get a quote.
+If you still have questions or would like to compare your current policy to the custom short-term rental policy offered by Proper Insurance, give us a call at 888-631-6680 to receive a comprehensive coverage comparison, or submit your information to get a quote.

 About the Author